elotroalex/chiens/_texts/translation.md

 - {:.sp} 2nd Delegation: 2nd Orator.

 - {:.pr} Glory to Toussaint Louverture, the black Spartacus.
-The black man Raynal predicted would avenge the injuries against his race.
+The Black man Raynal predicted would avenge the injuries against his race.

 - {:.sp} The Crowd.